openalloc/SwiftTabler/README.md

 ## Tabler Views

-_Tabler_ offers twenty-one (21) variants of table views from which you can choose.
+_Tabler_ offers twenty-seven (27) variants of table views from which you can choose.
 They break down along the following lines:

 * Table View - the View name
 * Type - each of the three table types differ in how they render:
   - **List** - based on `List`
   - **Stack** - based on `ScrollView`/`LazyVStack`
   - **Grid** - based on `ScrollView`/`LazyVGrid`
-* Select - single-select, multi-select, or selection not supported
+* Select - single-select, multi-select, or no selection
 * Value - if checked, can be used with value types (e.g., struct values)
 * Reference - if checked, can be used with reference types (e.g., class objects, Core Data, etc.)
 * Filter - if checked, `config.filter` is supported (see caveat below)